joelhooks/angularjs-FlightDashboard/README.md

 	}
 ```

-Making this call from a `FlightDashboard`  (see [/src/Dashboard_1.js](https://github.com/ThomasBurleson/angularjs-FlightDashboard/blob/master/src/Dashboard_1.js)) to load the users:
+Making this call from a `FlightDashboard` to load the users:

 ```
 var FlightDashboard = function( $scope, user, flightService )